yuxshao/learn-gamedev/Introduction to Game Development.md

         else instance_destroy();
     }

+> ##### Sidenote
-NOTE: with <object> { … } runs a block of code as if that object were running it.
-For instance, accessing x in this block would get <object>'s x.
+> `with <object> { ¿ }` runs a block of code as if that `<object>` were running it.
+For instance, putting `with oEnemy { instance_destroy(); }` in `oPlayer`¿s step event would get rid of all enemies.

-Super Mario Bros. actually just checks if the player's falling, with the condition `(vspeed > 0)` instance of `(z.y - 5 > y)`.
+Super Mario Bros. actually just checks if the player¿s falling, with the condition `(vspeed > 0)` instead of `(z.y - 5 > y)`.
 You should test out what feels right.

-**Death Animation**
+#### Death Animation

 To make the interaction less rough, we might want to add a death animation for the enemy, perhaps by having the enemy fall off the screen.
-A common way to do this is to replace the enemy with a different, identically-looking object with the sole purpose of falling off the screen, rather than keeping track of whether or not the enemy's dead.
+A common way to do this is to replace the enemy with a different, identically-looking object with the sole purpose of falling off the screen, rather than keeping track of whether or not the enemy¿s dead.

+##### Checkpoint

+You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/8_enemies.gmz).

 <a id="coins"></a>
 ###3.8.2 Coins

 Another common element in platformers are mass collectibles, like coins in Mario, bananas in Donkey Kong, or rings in Sonic, and with a little extra code, can make a nice effect.

-One way to add coins: Load the sprite, and create oCoin and oCoinCollect, so that oCoin disappears and changes into oCoinCollect upon touching the player. oCoinCollect can then slowly move up and fade out, destroying itself upon disappearing.
+One way to add coins: Load the sprite, and create `oCoin` and `oCoinCollect`, so that `oCoin` disappears and changes into `oCoinCollect` upon touching the player. `oCoinCollect` can then slowly move up and fade out (`image_alpha` sets how opaque an object¿s sprite is, so we can put `image_alpha -= 0.08` or in the Step event of `oCoinCollect`), destroying itself upon disappearing.

-A way to keep track of coins may be to create an object just for coin counting and other game-global variables, like cCounter, and then increment the counter on that (e.g., cCounter.coins += 1, but first initialize coins to 0 in the Create event of cCounter) for every new coin collected.
-We haven't gone through manually displaying text or graphics, but it'll be covered in the menu section.
+A way to keep track of coins may be to create an object just for coin counting and other game-global variables, like cCounter, and then increment the counter on that (e.g., `cCounter.coins += 1`, but first initialize coins to 0 in the Create event of `cCounter`) for every new coin collected.
+We haven¿t gone through manually displaying text or graphics, but it¿ll be covered in the menu section.

-___________
+##### Checkpoint

+You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/9_coins.gmz).

 <a href="#top" class="top" id="level4">Top</a>
 ##Level 4: States and Menus